KLOS

+The transmitter is atop Mount Wilson.
+The station is rebroadcast on FM translator K255BZ in China Lake, California.
+KLOS broadcasts using HD Radio technology.
+The KLOS morning drive time show, Heidi & Frank, is featured on the nationally syndicated television program Dish Nation and is rebroadcast around the clock on KLOS-HD2.
+The HD3 digital subchannel carries a simulcast of KIRN.

 History

 Early years

-The station first signed on December 30, 1947 as KECA-FM, simulcasting the programming of AM sister station KECA.
-The two stations were owned by ABC and, in 1954, the call letters of the AM and FM stations were accordingly changed to KABC and KABC-FM, respectively.
-In 1960, KABC adopted an all-talk format.
-On January 1, 1968, due to new Federal Communications Commission (FCC) rules requiring FM stations to have separate programming from their AM counterparts, KABC-FM experimented with a schedule of all-news radio, the first station in Los Angeles so formatted.
-This experiment did not last long; KABC-FM dropped all-news programming on March 11, 1968, the same day that KFWB switched to the format.
+The station first signed on the air on December 30, 1947.
+The original call sign was KECA-FM, simulcasting the programming of AM sister station KECA.
+The two stations were owned by ABC Radio.
+In 1954, the call letters of the AM and FM stations were changed to KABC and KABC-FM, to reflect their corporate ownership.
+In 1960, KABC-AM-FM adopted an all-talk format.

+On January 1, 1968, due to new Federal Communications Commission (FCC) rules requiring FM stations to have separate programming from their AM counterparts, KABC-FM tried something new.
+It became the first station in Los Angeles with an all-news format.
+This experiment did not last long.
+KABC-FM dropped all-news programming on March 11, 1968, the same day that KFWB 980 AM switched to the format.